Recognize some of those faces? They’re the pretty, smart, bad-ass mugs of successful business owners – some former clients, and all friends! #blessed

 Esmé Weijun Wang Award-winning author and founder of The Unexpected Shape, a resource site for ambitious people living with limitations

 If I could launch my business all over again, I would spend *much less money* on educational products and courses—or, at least, I would’ve more carefully vetted the ones I did sign up for.
 I wasted literally thousands of dollars to learn outdated information from people who weren’t even experts in their field.
 It’s l tempting to take All the Courses or read All the E-books, but information overload is a real thing.
-Be careful about whom you learn from (and Michelle and Laura are the Real Deal, FYI).
+Be careful about whom you learn from (and Michelle is the Real Deal, FYI).

 April BowlesCreative Business Consultant – Blacksburg Belle